zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 > Zach takes on difficult and/or large problems that need to get worked with no hesitation.
 >
 > When Zach gets a problem, he finds a way to solve it.
-He’ll research, set up meetings, brainstorm, etc. He’ll spend the time and loop in the people he needs to get a problem solved.
+He'll research, set up meetings, brainstorm, etc. He'll spend the time and loop in the people he needs to get a problem solved.
 >
 > As a team lead, Zach is very involved with his team and very available to knowledge share and work his team members through blockers.
 >
-> Whatever Zach is being paid isn’t enough.
+> Whatever Zach is being paid isn't enough.
 >
 > -- Seamus, Senior Software Engineer